hindu-comm/mail_stream_advaita-l/2017/05/Fwd_Rama_and_Krishna/104__Sriram_Sankaranaraya.md

 Holding that your questions are to Advaitins, all the sentences that attacks Advaitins can be ad hominem.
 The arguments are originally from Appayya Dikshitar, while Sri Subrahmanian brought it forth for us.
-The sentences including​
+The sentences including
-1. ​"​
+1. "
 Looks like advaitins are a divided lot since Shankara and Madhusudhana Saraswati consider Krishna as Ishwara and the latter considers Rama also as Ishwara.
-​"​ rather than, "How can we reconcile the opinions of *Sri* Shankar *acharya* and *Sri* Madhusudhana Saraswathi who consider ..."
+" rather than, "How can we reconcile the opinions of *Sri* Shankar *acharya* and *Sri* Madhusudhana Saraswathi who consider ..."

 2.
 Appayya Dikshitha probably has not studied the entire Mahabharata 3
-​.
+.
 Appayya Dikshita ultimately comes out as a very poor reader of the great epic.
-​

-​were ad hominem.​
+were ad hominem.

 > I have only said that Appayya Dikshita comes across as a poor reader of